mosip/id-authentication/design/registration-processor/Approach_for_registration_status_module.md

 -	2 new tables -
 	“registration”table : this table stores current registration status.
 Example below -
 	![Registration table](_images/registration.PNG)
 	“registration_transaction” table : this table holds all the transactions for a registration id.
-For example there can be multiple transactions against one registration id.
+There can be multiple transactions against one registration id.
 All the transactions will be recorded in this table with parent transaction id so that we can trace all transactions for a particular registration id.
 In below example there are multiple  transactions for same registration id which indicates what are the stages it has went through -
 	![Registration transaction table](_images/reg_transaction.PNG)
 -	Create Registration and Transaction entity and create dao layer for below crud operations: o	Add new registration status.